GoogleCloudPlatform/prometheus-engine/README.md

 of Google Cloud Managed Service for Prometheus (GMP), a managed Prometheus offering on top of Google Cloud Monitoring (GCM).

+For more documentation and to get started, go to g.co/cloud/managedprometheus.

 ## Binaries

 * **[config-reloader](cmd/config-reloader)**: An auxiliary binary to initiate reload on configuration file changes.